Rohanksingh18/ecom_site_automation/README.md

 ## Steps for setting up the framework and running the tests

-### Clone the code from my public git repository, the link is here:
+### Clone the code from my public git repository.
+The link is here:
 ```https://github.com/Rohanksingh18/ecom_site_automation.git```

 #### Navigate to the cloned directory: